pacollins/hugo-future-imperfect-slim/.github/CONTRIBUTING.md

 1. **Create A Local Copy**

     1. **File** -> **Clone Repository...**
     2. Select your fork, `YOUR_USERNAME\hugo-future-imperfect-slim`
     3. Choose your local path
     4. Press **Clone**

     You have now cloned your fork to the location specified.

 2. **Syncing Fork with Original** and **Keeping it Synced**

     This is currently not possible via GitHub Desktop, but is on the feature list for [v1.1][GitHub Desktop 1.1].
 Keep an eye out for that release.

     In the meantime, the *best* way to stay in sync is to create a pull request where the `base fork` is `YOUR_USERNAME/hugo-future-imperfect-slim` and the `head fork` is `pacollins/hugo-future-imperfect-slim`.

 ## Creating an Issue Ticket

 When you go to create an issue ticket, you will notice [a template][issue template] appears.
 Please adhere to this for the sake of consistency and organization.
 A couple of things to note from that template are:

 1. **Check all the prerequisites**

     Make sure you have done all the steps at the top before submitting the issue ticket.
 Redundancy can easily clutter the repository meaning less time working on the theme and more time having to do clean-up.
-They are as follows:
+They are as
+    follows:

     - [ ] I am running the [latest version of Hugo][Hugo Release]
     - [ ] I am using the [latest version of Hugo-Future-Imperfect][Theme Sync]
     - [ ] I checked the [documentation] and found no answer
     - [ ] I checked the [issues][All Issues] to make sure that this issue has not already been filed

 2. **Be very clear with your descriptions.**

     Err on the side of too much information.
 It helps track the problem down quicker or figure out how to implement it easier.

 ## Creating a Pull Request

-In an effort to increase simplicy of the theme, we are going to try to implement this [branching model].
+In an effort to increase simplicity of the theme, we are going to try to implement this [branching model].
 For most people, this will be common sense.
 If you are new to Git, it's a good read that explains it well concisely.

 When contributing to the project, please keep your `master` branch in sync with the upstream `master` branch.
 Each new feature should have a new branch labeled